westonkl/InterviewPrep/README.md

 <img align="right" width="100" src="https://miro.medium.com/max/800/1*bOxDNmWX_nL4W4qB-ey0VQ.gif">

 > :star: I am working on filling out this section, but this is likely the **most important** section for a technical interview.
 Mastering your data structures and algorithms will help you solve any problem thrown at you.
 It may help to implement each, but understanding how each will help you solve a problem is the most important factor.
-> I have sorted these based on their frequency/utility in technical interviews. :star:
+> I have sorted these based on their frequency/utility in technical interviews.

 - **Big O Notation:** :point_left: super important
 :timer_clock: Big O notation is the language we use to describe the effieciency of algorithms (time and space complexity).
 It usually is used to describe the expected scenario.